 The Platform for Transformation.

-Supported by research and the volumes of evidence that led the court to its decision, the Transform Education NM coalition is advocating for the creation of a public education system that:
+The Transform Education NM coalition is advocating for the creation of a public education system that:

 - Embraces, reflects, and incorporates the cultural and linguistic heritage of our diverse communities as a foundation for all learning